Stability of plasmas through magnetic helicity: Helical Intergalactic Bubbles

 \subsection{Helicity as Stabilizer}

 Within our numerical bubble we insert a helical magnetic field.
 To exclude effects from the geometry of the field we use to different setups.
-One consists of the ABC type field of the form \EQ \AAA = f(r) A_0 \left(
+One consists of the ABC type field of the form

-\right), \EN where the wave number $k$ can be used to regulate the helicity relative to the magnetic energy, which is regulated by the amplitude $A_0$.
+where the wave number $k$ can be used to regulate the helicity relative to the magnetic energy, which is regulated by the amplitude $A_0$.
 Here the subscript c stands for cavity.
 The function $f(r)$ only depends on the radius from the bubble's center and makes sure that the field smoothly goes to zero at the boundary with no current layer forming.

 The second helical configuration is the spheromak configuration and consists of twisted magnetic fields in a toroidal shape.
 Those fields are embedded into each other, forming a highly helical field (see \Fig{fig: spheromak}).
 One of the advantages of this configuration is that it smoothly approaches zero field strength at the bubble's boundary.
 Similar to the ABC case, we can adjust magnetic energy and magnetic helicity independently.
 For a more detailed formulation see \cite{bubbles}.